Brandonag1997/Local-Alignment/README.md

 # Local-Alignment
 ## Introduction
 A Go implementation of the Smith–Waterman algorithm.
-This program will find the optimal global alignments for two DNA, RNA or amino acid sequences.
+This program will find an optimal local alignment for two DNA, RNA or amino acid sequences.
 # Installation
 Install Go